Last Updated on: 1st November 2023, 03:26 pm

 Parrots usually enjoy getting out of their cage to stretch their legs and flap their wings.
-So, when a parrot refuses to leave its cage, it typically signifies something isn’t right.
+When a parrot refuses to leave its cage, it usually signifies something is wrong.

-Some parrots refuse to leave their cage because they’re scared of something in their environment, such as other pets and people, a phobia of the outdoors, and past trauma.
+Some parrots refuse to leave their cage because they fear something in their environment.
+This could be other pets and people, a phobia of the outdoors, or past trauma.

-Also, injured, sick, or diseased parrots are unlikely to emerge because they feel tired and weak.
+Also, injured and sick parrots are unlikely to emerge because they feel weak and tired.

 You can usually coax a parrot out of its cage with encouragement tactics.
-If the parrot feels unwell, its willingness to interact will increase once the problem is resolved.
+If the parrot feels unwell, its willingness to interact will return once it feels healthy again.

 Why Won’t My Parrot Leave Its Cage?